gabriele-andolina/my-enrolment-pal/README.md

 ## **1. Developer's Goals**
 The developer who created the app wants to help an Italian language school manage their students' data.
 He has been hired to create a program that might facilitate day-to-day operations such as:
-- the checking of data;
+- the checking of existing data;
 - the update of the existing database with incoming students' data;
 - the retrieval of information about the number of students for each tailored study path.
 ## **2. User Goals (UX)**
 The user is either the principal or a member of the staff of an Italian language school.
 They want a straightforward way to engage with their students' data, be it to simply check the status of enroled students or to add new ones.
 One important feature of this school is the offer of a curriculum tailored on the student's needs.
-In fact, although all students learn the same contents in the first part of the course, they can chose three different study paths during the last portion of their studies.
+In fact, although all students learn the same contents in the first part of the course, they can chose three different study paths during the last one.
 The three choices offered are Business, Citizenship and Art & Literature.
 The school management keep their data in a spreadsheet that so far has been checked and updated manually.
 A faster and easier tool is now desired, which will simplify the above-mentioned tasks by allowing the users to enter the needed data in a single line.

 ## **3. Features**